 Field Meeting at Santa Cruz Island: A Unique Opportunity

-We are excited to begin accepting registrations for PSSAC’s April 19-23, 2023 field meeting on Santa Cruz Island!
+We are excited to again accept registrations for PSSAC’s June 12-16, 2023 field meeting on Santa Cruz Island!

 Many of the field stops will take us to areas closed to public access and difficult to reach.
 A few stops are within Channel Islands National Park on the eastern side of SCI, but most fall within the 76 percent of the island owned and managed by The Nature Conservancy.
 This five-day trip requires 4WD vehicles and includes a few 0.4-to-2.4-kilometer (~0.25 to 1.50 mile) hikes.

-Day 1 will include transportation to SCI from Ventura via the Island Packers Ferry.
+Day 1 includes transportation to Santa Cruz Island from Ventura via the Island Packers Ferry.
 Upon arrival at the island, Santa Cruz Island Reserve staff will transport us and our gear to the University of California Field Station.
-After organizing sleeping assignments and eating self-provided lunches, there will be an introductory overview of the island, a field stop, and a catered dinner.
+After organizational details and eating self-provided lunches, there will be an introductory overview of the island, and a field stop.

-Following breakfast on Day 5, the group will convene for closing discussions and Q&A. Then all will participate in cleaning the UC Field Station, packing up trash to be hauled out, and packing up personal gear before traveling to Prisoner’s Harbor, with a stop along the way.
+On Day 5, the group will convene for closing discussions and Q&A. Then all will participate in cleaning the UC Field Station, packing up trash to be hauled out, and packing up personal gear before traveling to Prisoner’s Harbor, for a final field stop at a wetland restoration project.
 A sack lunch will be provided.
 The Island Packers Ferry returns us to Ventura Harbor by about 5:00 pm that afternoon.

 Nicolas Pinter, PhD.
 Shlemon Professor of Applied Geosciences and Associate Director of the Center for Watershed Sciences at the University of California, Davis.

 Eleanor Fishburn (née Arellanes).
 Chairwoman of the Barbareño Band of Chumash Indians and their cultural representative.